Religious Studies

 Faculty

 Susanna Morrill.
-Associate professor of religious.
+Associate professor of religious studies.
 Religion in America.
 PhD 2002, MA 1993 University of Chicago.
 BA 1989 Bryn Mawr College.

 Jessica D. Starling.
-Associate professor of religious studies, chair of the department of Religious Studies.
-East Asian religions, Buddhism.
+Associate professor of religious studies and department chair.
+East Asian Religions, Buddhism.
 PhD 2012, MA 2006 University of Virginia.
 BA 2000 Guilford College.

 Courses